AlexaYuqinD/MS-E-246-Project/README.md

 * important variables

 ## Estimate loss
+* build a model for the loss at default: E(l |Default, X), is the empirical mean of the realized loss given default
 * estimate the distribution of total loss on a portfolio of 500 randomly selected loans over one and five year periods (state the loan selection method).
 Measure the risk in terms of the VaR and the Average VaR (also known as expected shortfall) at the 95% and 99% levels (include confidence bands for your estimates).
 * Finally, estimate the distributions for the one and five year losses of an investor who has bought a [5%,15%] tranche backed by the chosen portfolio.
 Also consider a [15%, 100%] senior tranche.
 Interpret and compare the distributions from a risk management perspective.

+## Results
+* Write up a final report, detailing your models, statistical estimation approaches, tests, and results to the extent that the results could be replicated.
+* Presentation: PPT

 ### Piazza notes
 1. macroecon variables: you can include both the amount and return